douglasrizzo/douglasrizzo.github.io/_posts/2020-05-21-boltzmann-policy-temperature.md

 \\[P(a_i) = \frac{\exp(Q_{a_i})}{\sum_{a \in A} \exp(Q_a)}\\]

-An additional step is to use a temperature parameter $\tau$ to control the spread of the probabilities between actions.
+An additional step is to use a temperature parameter $$\tau$$ to control the spread of the probabilities between actions.

 \\[P(a_i) = \frac{\exp(Q_{a_i}/\tau)}{\sum_{a \in A}\exp(Q_a/\tau)}\\]

-In this notebook, I visualize the effect of different values of $\tau$ in a generated discrete distribution.
+In this notebook, I visualize the effect of different values of $$\tau$$ in a generated discrete distribution.

 ```python
 %matplotlib inline